dhiaa00/Underwritings-Fraud-Prediction/README.md

 The `data.zip` file contains three folders:

 * **train:** Contains a single JSON file holding variables used for loan underwriting from MoneyLion's data provider.
-Each row represents an underwriting report.
+Each row represents an underwriting report.( the JSON file is already transformed into csv)
 * **dictionaries:** Contains an Excel file with detailed descriptions of each underwriting variable.
-* **submission:** Contains a CSV file for you to make predictions.
-Fill the `submission.csv` with your predicted scores based on the provided data and submit it to the platform for evaluation.

 ## Project: Predicting Fraud Score (Using Colaboratory Notebook)

 This repository contains the Python code for a project that attempts to predict fraud scores using a machine learning approach.

-**Original Notebook:** https://colab.research.google.com/ (**Note:** This link points to the original notebook in Google Colaboratory and might not be publicly accessible without required permissions.)
+**Original Notebook:** [Notebook Link](https://colab.research.google.com/drive/1X7gbTNt1UC0pjr8NMq-45yZiqcBon7_A) (**Note:** This link points to the original notebook in Google Colaboratory and might not be publicly accessible without required permissions.)

 **Dependencies:**